sparrow-cloud/manual_stag/Writerside/topics/Issue.md

 ### Exclude issues

 Sometimes detected issues are only potentially problematic and not actually security vulnerabilities or quality issues.
-In these cases, the **Issue Exclusion** feature was created to allow users who are experts in security diagnostics to exclude certain issues from the problem.
+In these cases, the **Issue Exclusion** allows users who are experts in security diagnostics to exclude certain issues from the problem.

 To exclude an issue, click the **Exclude issue** button on the issue detail page.
 Issues excluded through this feature are designed to not appear in the issue list.
 They are also not included in the issue count for the project.